project-sunbird/sunbird.org-docs/developer-docs/server-installation/installation.md

 |core|Deploys all core services|
 |systeminit|Initializes the system by creating first organisation and admin user|

 > Note: The badger service does not work without an Azure storage account name

-### Getting Authentication Certificate
+### Configuring the authentication service certificate

+* Log into Keycloak as the admin user
+  * You can access keycloak via `http://{dns_name}/auth` where `{dns_name}` is the same as the configured value
+  * Refer to the config file to get the Keycloak admin credentials
+* Once logged in, navigate to: *Administration console -> Realm Settings -> Keys -> Public keys*
+* Click on the RSA public key which will present you a pop-up containing the value
-Get the public key from keycloak <b>http://< dns_name or IP>/auth -> Administration console -> realm settings -> keys -> public keys</b>  (click on public keys) and set it for `sunbird_sso_publickey` parameter in `config` file.
+* Copy this key and and set it for `sunbird_sso_publickey` parameter in the `config` file.

 ### Installing Core Services

-To deploy the core services with the authentication certificate, execute:
+Continue the installation to deploy the core services with the configured authentication certificate:

     ./sunbird_install.sh -s core

 > Note:
->  - Running the installer script with `-s <stage name>` runs only that stage of the installation.
+>   * Running the installer script with `-s <stage name>` runs only that stage of the installation.
 >
->  - To know more about the script `sunbird_install.sh` refer to the section [Sunbird Install Script](developer-docs/installation/server_installation/#sunbird-install-script")
+>   * To know more about the script `sunbird_install.sh` refer to the section [Sunbird Install Script](developer-docs/installation/server_installation/#sunbird-install-script")

-## Configuring Parameters Post Installation

-After Sunbird is installed and before it can be used, you need to create an API token and a root organization.
-The API key is used in the REST API commands to authenticate that API calls are made by an authorized user

-### Setup

-1. **Create user access token**

-Use the following curl commands to generate the x-authenticated-user-token:

-> Note: Replace the values in { } braces with values pertinent to your Sunbird environment

->  - {host_name} - The Domain or IP address of your application server_installation
->  - {password} - Password of the **user-manager** user.
-This password is the same as the one you have entered for the **sso_password** parameter in the **sunbird-devops/deploy/config** file

-    curl -X POST {host_name}    /auth/realms/sunbird/protocol/openid-connect/token \
-    -H 'cache-control: no-cache' \
-    -H 'content-type: application/x-www-form-urlencoded' \
-    -d 'client_id=admin-cli&username={user-manager}&password={password}&grant_type=password'

-The curl command’s response contains a field **access token** that is followed by a long string.
-The string is the x-authenticated-user token required to make API calls.

-2. **Create root organization**

-Use the following curl commands to create a root organization:

-      curl -X POST
-      {dns_name}/api/org/v1/create \
-      -H 'Cache-Control: no-cache' \
-      -H 'Content-Type: application/json' \
-      -H 'accept: application/json' \
-      -H 'authorization: Bearer {jwt token from ~/jwt_token_player.txt}' \
-      -H 'x-authenticated-user-token: {user x-authenticated-user-token}' \
-      -d '{
-      "request":{
-      "orgName": "{Your Organization Name}",
-      "description": "{Your organization description}",
-      "isRootOrg":true,
-      "channel":"{Your Channel Name}"
-            }
-         }'

-> Note: The channel name should be unique across Sunbird instances using the EkStep content repository
->  - If the **jwt_token_player.txt** file is missing, rerun `./sunbird_install.sh -s apis` to recreate it

-3. Update the value of the **sunbird_default_channel** in the **sunbird-devops/deploy/config** file with your Channel Name

-    ./sunbird_install.sh -s core

-## Validating the Installed Services
+## Validating the installed services

-1. Run the script `./sunbird_install.sh -s posttest` to validate all the successfully installed services
+1. Run the script `./sunbird_install.sh -s posttest` to validate all the successfully installed services.
 On executing the script, a file `logs/postInstallationLogs.log` is created

-2. Open **https://[domain-name]** and login with the configured login id/password to access sunbird portal.
-The format of the login ID is `sunbird_init_admin_user_username@sunbird_init_custodian_tenant_channel`
+1. Open `https://{dns-name}/` and login with the configured root admin login ID/password to access the Sunbird portal.
+  * `{dns-name}` is the value which you configured when installing Sunbird
+  * The login ID is `sunbird_init_admin_user_username@sunbird_init_custodian_tenant_channel`

+## Post-Install sign-up

+Once the install is validated, you can create new user accounts by signing-up.
+Sign-up is a seamless process -- you can sign-up via the portal.
+For details on signing up on Sunbird, refer to <a href="http://www.sunbird.org/features-documentation/signup/" target="_blank">Sign-up on Sunbird</a>

+1. Open `https://{dns-name}/` and sign-up (where `{dns-name}` is the value which you configured when installing Sunbird)

+1. Choose your own loginID and password.
+The format for the loginID is `username@channelName`

 ## Sunbird Install Script

 The Sunbird installation script `./sunbird_install.sh` is a wrapper shell script that invokes other scripts or Ansible playbooks.
 It fetches docker images from the Sunbird DockerHub repository.
 For details on the scripts and Ansible playbooks invoked, refer to [Additional Information](developer-docs/installation/server_installation/additional_info.md)

-* `system-init.sh` - Initializes the system by creating the first organisation and first user with admin role of the sunbird platform

-Signing up on Sunbird is a seamless process.
-Once you have successfully installed Sunbird on your server, you can create sign up credentials on the portal.
-For details on signing up on Sunbird, refer <a href="http://www.sunbird.org/features-documentation/signup/" target="_blank">Sign Up on Sunbird</a>

-1. Open `https://[domain-name]/` and sign up

-2. Choose your own user name and password.
-The format for the user name to log in is **username@channelName**